Invasion of Java (1811): Fall of Batavia

 On learning of the successful British landing, Janssens withdrew from Batavia with his army, which amounted to between 8,000 and 10,090 men, and garrisoned themselves in Fort Cornelis.
 The British advanced on Batavia, reaching it on 8 August and finding it undefended.
 The city surrendered to the forces under Colonel Gillespie, after Broughton and Auchmuty had offered promises to respect private property.
 The British were disappointed to find that part of the town had been set on fire, and many warehouses full of goods such as coffee and sugar had been looted or flooded, depriving them of prize money.
 On 9 August 1811 Rear-Admiral Robert Stopford arrived and superseded Commodore Broughton, who was judged to be too cautious.
 Stopford had orders to supersede Rear-Admiral Albemarle Bertie as commander in chief at the Cape, but on his arrival he learnt of Vice-Admiral Drury's death, and the planned expedition to Java, and so travelled on.

 British advances

 General Janssens had always intended to rely on the tropical climate and disease to weaken the British army rather than oppose a landing.
 The British now advanced on Janssens's stronghold, reducing enemy positions as they went.
 The Dutch military and naval station at Weltevreeden fell to the British after an attack on 10 August.
 British losses did not exceed 100 while the defenders lost over 300.
-In one skirmish, one of Janssens's French subordinates, General Alberti, was killed when he mistook some British troops in green uniforms for Dutch troops.
+In one skirmish, one of Janssens's French subordinates, General Alberti, was killed when he mistook some British riflemen in their green uniforms for Dutch troops.
 Weltevreeden was six miles from Fort Cornelis and on 20 August the British began preparing fortifications of their own, some 600 yards from the Franco-Dutch positions.